ABorrel/chemmaps-InterPred-Bodymap/README.md

 - change background in function of the map
 - develop a carciMap choose on the 1600 chemicals and 1600 chemicals on the DSSTOX
 - Change color when chemicals are uploaded and rocket size
+- italic for the article hyperlink + color blue

 ### Interferences